Introduction: A Recap of What WordPress is

 I also stated that It is an open source meaning it is open to everyone to use the way they want.
 It is also a free software.

-WordPress.org is the same thing as WordPress and for anyone to access this platform, you must have a web host.
+Be aware that WordPress.org is the same as WordPress and for anyone to access its platform, you must have a web host.

 What is a Web host?